 - Abusive Parents: His actual parents were okay, but then they divorced, his mother took him to California, and she married an abusive asshole named Hank.

 - Berserk Button: Feeling powerless in the presence of, and lied to by women.
-His first fatal victim was a woman who tried to fake that she was enjoying the rape, in an attempt to get over with it quickly.
+His first fatal victim was a woman who tried to fake that she was enjoying the rape, in an attempt to get it over with quickly.
 He went bonkers instead.